rvogelge/waterrower-node-red/README.md

 - and the average stroke rate per minute

 ## Installation:
 Just import all nodes into node red.
-There should be 2 Tabs with serveral links between.
+There should be 2 tabs with serveral links between.
-You ned to crate a table to store the workout data manually:
+You ned to create a table to store the workout data manually:

 CREATE TABLE workout (
     timestamp DATETIME,